• Skip to main content

 4 Low-Cost Ways To Get Big-Time Celebrities To Promote Your Brand

-After all, if they appear wearing it in a picture in a magazine or at an event, you can mention it or even show the picture in your ad.
+After all, if they appear wearing it in a picture in a magazine or at an event, you can mention it or even show the image in your ad.

-Plus if they are using it, you might be able to get a testimonial from them following their use of your product or service or to get them to appear where others can see them using your product or service.
+Plus, if they are using it, you might be able to get a testimonial from them after they use your product or service or to get them to appear where others can see them using your product or service.

 How do you get big-time celebrities to use your products or services?
 Here are four ideas: